Start of Main Content

 2. If your organization and the program are deemed a good fit, the program manager will send you an application to complete.

-3. Submit your application before the fall deadline.
+3. Submit your application before the summer deadline.

-4. Matches, informed by student preferences, are made in January.
+4. Matches, informed by student preferences, are made in Fall and Winter.

-• Golub Capital Board Fellows Program is designed to provide mutual benefit to the fellow and organization.
+• Golub Capital Board Fellows Program is designed to provide mutual benefit to the fellow/scholar and organization.
 Nonprofit partners support the success of this partnership in the following ways.

 • Collaborate to scope a project.
-The executive director/CEO, board mentor and fellow should work together to determine a project for the fellow to complete.
+The executive director/CEO, board mentor and fellow/scholar should work together to determine a project for the fellow to complete.

 • Attend two events.
 Both the executive director/CEO and board mentor are asked to attend the Nonprofit Orientation (held in March) and annual Golub Capital Board Fellows breakfast (held in May).

-• Sign an LOU.
-After being matched with a fellow, the nonprofit must sign a Letter of Understanding (LOU) that outlines student and nonprofit expectations.
+• Review the LOU.
+After being matched with a student, the nonprofit must review and agree to a Letter of Understanding (LOU) that outlines student and nonprofit expectations.

 • Kellogg requires each fellow to complete a strategic project for the nonprofit organization.
-Fellows must complete their projects by the end of April in the second year of the program.
+Fellows/scholars must complete their projects by the end of their program time.

 Defining success.
 Golub Capital Board Fellows defines a good project as one that is (1) important to the board of directors (2) uses the fellow’s skills and expertise and (3) furthers the work of a board or board committee.
 When identifying and scoping a project, consider the following questions: